Caquot kite balloon: Operational history

 British Navy soon realized the reduction of their ship losses using Caquot kites as an effective observational tool against German and Austro-Hungarian U-boats, in 1917 Caquots were adapted also by the French Navy, using types P, P2 and R. In July 1918 it has nearly 200 balloons and special balloon 24 units.
 Until the end of war, French Army forme 76 units equipped with Caquot balloons, being used for artillery adjustment and general observation of the battlefield.
 After one of the British Caquot balloons fell into the hands of the Germans around 1917, a German copy signed the Ae 800 (Achthundert English 800).

 During the war, from 1915 onwards, France was the leading power in the field of aerostation and built nearly 4,200 captive balloons: 1,700 observation balloons and 2,500 barrage balloons 3, producing 319 units per month in 1919 average.
-A thousand units served in the U.S. Army between 1918 and 1919, also entered service in other Allied armies and also some of whe newly created, like Polish Army.
+A thousand units served in the U.S. Army between 1918 and 1919, also entered service in other Allied armies and also some of when newly created, like Polish Army.
 In the United Kingdom production was restored during World War II, British army was using those until the 1960s for testing parachutes, observation missions and for non-combat aerial photography.